zapdesign/-tiptap-pdf-generator/README.md

 1. The Express server runs in idle mode (minimal RAM usage)
 2. When it receives a POST request to `/generate-pdf`:
-   - Starts the Puppeteer browser
+   - Uses the selected rendering engine (Handlebars or Puppeteer)
    - Renders the HTML
    - Generates the PDF
-   - **CLOSES the browser** (releases resources)
+   - **Releases resources** (closes browser in Puppeteer mode)
 3. Returns to idle state

-This means the service doesn't consume CPU/RAM when not generating PDFs.

 ## Features

-✅ High-fidelity PDF generation (90%+ visual accuracy) ✅ On-demand resource consumption (browser closes after each generation) ✅ Optional logo in header (4 positions: LEFT, CENTER, RIGHT, FULL_WIDTH) ✅ Automatic pagination footer
+✅ **Two rendering engines** (Handlebars/wkhtmltopdf or Puppeteer) ✅ On-demand resource consumption
+✅ Optional logo in header (4 positions: LEFT, CENTER, RIGHT, FULL_WIDTH) ✅ Automatic pagination footer
-✅ A4 format with 1.5cm margins
+✅ A4 format with customizable margins
 ✅ Support for highlights and formatting
 ✅ Customizable CSS
 ✅ Docker ready